 - Questions about obtaining CAEN Access can be directed to the CAEN Help Desk.

 CAEN provides the Michigan Engineering community with a comprehensive set of technologies and services that support educational, research, and administrative needs.
-Having access to CAEN services provides a particular set of computing resources designated for instructional or course-related use.
+Having access to CAEN services offers a particular set of computing resources designated for instructional or course-related use.
 Depending on an individual’s role at the College (e.g. student, faculty, staff, temporary employee…), access to certain CAEN services may or may not be available.
 For example, temporary employees are not eligible for access to CAEN computer labs.

 A full description of what CAEN services are available to individuals is available on the Access & Eligibility page.
 In general, all eligible members of the College are granted access to connect to the Linux Remote Login Service.
 Individuals who are eligible for full CAEN Access also receive: